-Racing first came to The Glen in 1948 in the form of the Watkins Glen Grand Prix, an SCCA-sanctioned event that ran on a six and a half mile course over the back roads of the town.
+Racing first came to The Glen in 1948 in the form of the Watkins Glen Grand Prix, an SCCA-sanctioned event that ran on a more than six mile course over the back roads of the town.
 The success of that event eventually led to the construction of a permanent track, the resulting product a little more than a third in length of the original street course.
-In 1957, the track hosted its first race, a NASCAR Grand National Series™ event won by Buck Baker over Fireball Roberts.
+In 1957, the track hosted its first race, a NASCAR Grand National Series event won by Buck Baker over Fireball Roberts.
 The following year, Formula Libre showed up, and, not long after that, Watkins Glen hit the big time.

 In 1961, Formula 1 came to the little town by the lake, bringing with it some of the most legendary names in motor sports.
 For the next two decades, the home of the United States Grand Prix was Watkins Glen.
 The early eighties saw some tough times for The Glen: F1 held its last race there in 1980, and it was closed to all but spectator-free SCCA meets for two years, but the track would recover soon enough under new ownership.
 In 1986, NASCAR’s top series returned to The Glen, and with it, a whole new renaissance for the track began.

 A longtime mainstay of the iRacing track library, Watkins Glen received an all-new scan and updates in time for 2022 Season 1.
 All four of its previous layouts have been fully updated with new surface data and artwork, giving one of America’s most popular road courses a fresh new look on the service.